-Notice 98-34 requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.
+Notice 97-19, as modified by Notice 98-34, requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.

-A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.
+A submitted all the information required by Notice 97-19, as modified by Notice 98-34, including any additional information requested by the Service after review of the submission.

-Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 97-19, as modified by Notice 98-34, therefore, A will not be presumed to have a principal purpose of tax avoidance when she expatriates.
+Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 97-19, as modified by Notice 98-34, and therefore, A will not be presumed to have expatriated with a principal purpose of tax avoidance.